philc/book-notes/lifestyle/tidying up - marie kondo.md

   gives you a thrill of joy if you're just looking at it on the shelf.
 Hold it, look at its cover, touch its page.
 Then you will be able to judge whether it still gives you joy, or whether you can move on from it and your life.
-* Imagine if you had a bookshelf full of only books that you love and I give you joy.
+* Imagine if you had a bookshelf full of only books that you love and give you joy.
 Wouldn't that be a great life?
 That's the goal.
 * Keep only those books that will move you just see them on your shelves, even if you never plan to crack it open again.